 Here are 7 not-so-secret advantages of First Nations Radio:

-3. Great way to share information.
 Community radio is a great way to inform folks about what’s going on in the community and provides a platform for sharing opinions.
-The information is shared to listeners by journalists who are community members - the very fabric of the community.
+The information is shared with listeners by journalists who are community members - the very fabric of the community.

-4. Hear about local businesses and their events.
 Community radio is the voice for local businesses.
-In smaller centres, having a direct line to community members can be a great, cost effective marketing tool to broadcast promotional material.
+In smaller centres, having a direct line to community members can be a great, cost-effective marketing tool to broadcast promotional material.

-5. The joy of hearing local music all day long!
 Community radio stations are the best place to hear local bands/artists who might not get air time on a mainstream station.
-Musicians are able to submit their album and have their music broadcast.
+Musicians are able to submit their albums and have their music broadcast.
 So if you are an artist submit your content to a local station near you.

-6. Journalists are volunteers who are learning through doing.
-Journalists get to play music and talk about issues close to their heart.
-Some of the callers are hilarious, the regular contributors can feel like best friends, and even on the bad days it's still a lot of fun.
+Journalists get to play music and talk about issues close to their hearts.
+Some of the callers are hilarious, the regular contributors can feel like best friends, and even on the bad days, it's still a lot of fun.

-7. It focuses on OUR community.
-Rather than being responsible to the interests of advertisers, our main interest is the community.
+Rather than being responsible for the interests of advertisers, our main interest is the community.
 We cover topics as diverse as the community we live in.
 We serve as a representation and reflection of our listeners.